-This is the most common type of twin pregnancy, and like we've just explained, it's the one that comes with the least amount of side effects an unfortunate problems.
+This is the most common type, and like we've just explained, it's the one that comes with the least amount of side effects an unfortunate problems.
 So that's good!

 Di di twins can be identical or non-identical, but are actually more likely to be non-identical, because of the way this type of twin occurs in your womb.

-Now, every pregnancy is hard, but a pregnancy like this, where your twins only share a living space and nothing else, is by far the easiest for both you and your babies.
+Now, every pregnancy is hard, but this one, where your twins only share a living space and nothing else, is by far the easiest for both you and your babies.

 There's very few complications that can happen with these types of twins.
 The most likely thing is the slightly premature birth and low birth weight that's common with almost all twins, so try to relax.

-Mono Di twins, or twins that share a placenta whilst having their own amniotic sacs, start as just one egg which splits a few days into your pregnancy, for reasons that are still unknown!
+Mono Di twins, or twins that share a placenta whilst having their own amniotic sacs, start as just one egg which splits a few days in, for reasons that are still unknown!

 Because they come from the same egg, this type of twin is always identical, so if you really want a pair of identical twins and you hear that your twins share a placenta, you're getting your wish!

-Unfortunately, because this type of pregnancy is a little atypical, there's a few more problems that can occur over a normal pregnancy.
+Unfortunately, because this type is a little atypical, there's a few more problems that can occur.
 Luckily, advances in modern medicine and surgical procedures have made these much less likely to cause long term problems, so your chances of going to full term and delivering a pair of healthy identical twins is the highest it's ever been!